Cell Wall Biology

 Projects

-• Structure and function of glycosyltransferases, nucleotide sugar transporters and regulatory proteins involved in biosynthesis of hemicellulose, pectin and other glycans
+• Structure and function of glycosyltransferases involved in biosynthesis of hemicellulose, pectin, and other glycans

 • Engineering of plants with modified polysaccharide composition and increased content of easily fermentable sugars